Loading...

 And you can check that still works.

-Six plus 16 equals 22.
+6 plus 16 equals 22.

 Yes it does.

-So this time, we have two equations.
+So this time we have two equations.

 Instead of manipulating them separately, what would happen if we added them together?
 So we're gonna do equation number one, add equation number two, and we're gonna add the different elements of the equation.

-So three add seven is 10, eight add two is 10, 11 add nine is 20.
+So 3 add 7 is 10, 8 add 2 is 10, 11 add 9 is 20.

-We have created a new equation.
+We have a new equation.

 Is it still true?
 Yeah, of course it is.